 One of the most popular techniques with quilling that will let you create tons of different effects is a simple pinch.
 To do it, just put your fingers on each side of the coil and bring them together, pinching the edge into a point.
 Pretty easy, right?
 You just made the duck’s body!

 I think my quilled creations are so adorable!
-These could go on a greeting card, frame, scrapbook, or just about anything.
-As I mentioned before, though, I’m going to put them on Easter eggs.
+I’m putting these quilled paper designs on Easter eggs, but they could easily go on a greeting card, frame, scrapbook, or just about anything.

 With the egg resting on a piece of paper towel or foam to keep it cushioned and stable, put the quilled paper on the egg and hold it in place for a little bit until it sticks.

 To display the eggs, you can use more quilling paper to form small loops that will work as stands.
-I am completely in love with these sweet little eggs!
+I am completely in love with these sweet little quilled paper Easter eggs!